About AP® Calculus BC Exam

 3. Make yourself familiar with the exam format

-4. Invest in a reliable study material
+4. Invest in results-oriented study material

 Let us help you get that 5!
-UWorld's AP Calculus BC practice exams come with challenging questions, answer explanations, and timed tests that are designed to help you ace the AP Calculus BC exam.
-You can even create customized flashcards and review notes to keep all those important formulas and theorems at one place.
+UWorld's AP Calculus BC practice exams come with challenging questions, answer explanations, and timed tests designed to help you ace the AP Calculus BC exam.
+You can even create customized flashcards and review notes to keep all those important formulas and theorems in one place.
 If you love math and are dedicated to studying hard, we’re here to help you.

 Frequently Asked Questions (FAQs)